Contracting in NZ

 You do.
 You will need to plan for your own retirement, as your independent contracting arrangement means the employer is not required to hold contractor records, contribute to KiwiSaver or deduct PAYE.
 KiwiSaver contributions need to be paid directly to your scheme provider.

 Business expenses incurred are reimbursable only if you have pre-arranged this with your client and you keep your tax receipts.
-Keep in mind that you may also be responsible for providing your own tools and any expenses this may incur.
 Please contact your Recruit I.T.
 Consultant for details on how to make a claim.

 No. As a contractor, you don’t receive any employee entitlements.
 This includes maternity, personal grievance, statutory or sick leave, or paid holidays.
 This means the annual 31 paid days off you’ve previously looked forward to may be less enticing because you aren’t earning any income.